maxtalwar/nft-analytics/README.rst

 poetry run streamlit run data_client.py

+Remember to use streamlit for all functions except arbitrage opportunities, bids, and trades!
+Streamlit should also notify you if the section of code that you are running is supposed to be run with streamlit.
 note: streamlit has a bug causing arguments to automatically be interpreted as streamlit arguments, so you will have to enter configs manually for data types that use streamlit